moneroexamples/mymonero-simplewallet/README.md

 Instruction for Monero 0.9 compilation and setup of Monero's header files and libraries are at:
  - [Compile Monero 0.9 on Ubuntu 15.10 and 14.04 x64](https://github.com/moneroexamples/compile-monero-09-on-ubuntu)

+English is assumed to be seed's language.
+Thus, if your seed is other language then English, the example probably will not work.

 ## C++: main.cpp